 Once they are drawn, the numbers of pixels on the sides of windows will appear.
 This allows you to calculate if your current configuration fulfills a requirement, for instance, for recognizing the faces of persons passing through a location.
 A facial recognition usually requires around 130 pixels per meter or higher.

-The pixels thus calculated are listed at the lower screen on a per-stream basis depending on the frame size you configured for each video stream.
-Take the following into consideration when using this feature:
+The pixels thus calculated are listed at the lower screen on a per-stream basis depending on the frame size you configure for each video stream.